 An introductory study of solar system astronomy, the physics related to that astronomy, the planets and their moons, the sun, solar system debris, and the possibility of extraterrestrial life.
 Field trips may be required.

 ASTR 040 Stars, Galaxies, and Cosmology 3.0 Units

-Course Advisory: Eligibility for ENGL 001; SCC minimum Math standard.
 General Education: Option A: Area A; Option B: Area 5A; Option C: Area B1